-The parent company and certain of its subsidiaries are defendants in a number of putative class action lawsuits and individual actions brought by purchasers and payors in the U.S. alleging that the parent company and certain of its subsidiaries violated antitrust laws in connection with a 2008 patent settlement agreement with Pfizer concerning Atorvastatin.
-The cases have been transferred to the U.S. District Court for the District of New Jersey for coordinated proceedings.
-Discovery commenced in January 2020, but was stayed in March 2020 pending mediation.
-Pursuant to the mediator's order of June 03, 2021, briefing on certain issues was completed by March 2022, and argument on these issues will likely occur in subsequent months.
+The parent company and certain of its subsidiaries were named as defendants in a number of putative class action lawsuits and individual actions brought by purchasers and payors in the U.S. alleging that the subsidiaries violated antitrust laws in connection with a 2008 patent litigation settlement agreement with Pfizer concerning generic Lipitor (Atorvastatin).
+The cases have been transferred to the U.S. District Court for the District of New Jersey for coordinated pre-trial proceedings.
+Discovery commenced in January 2020 but was stayed in March 2020 pending mediation.
+Pursuant to the mediator's order of June 03, 2021, mediation briefing and oral argument on certain issues were completed in March 2022.
+Limited discovery as to certain issues resumed in July 2022.
+Under the current schedule, briefing for class certification and summary judgment motions are expected to be completed in 2023.